Bachelor of Science in Education, Middle Childhood Education

 Develop the knowledge, skills and dispositions needed to become an effective leader and advocate for social justice with a bachelor’s degree in middle childhood education.
 This program provides the training needed to become a teacher and obtain initial licensure to teach grades 4-9 in two specific areas of concentration – language arts, mathematics, social studies and science.

-The Middle Childhood Education major prepares students to teach in grades 4-9 leading to licensure in the state of Ohio.
+The Middle Childhood Education major prepares you to teach in grades 4-9 leading to licensure in the state of Ohio.
 The components of this major have been designed to meet state and national standards, licensure requirements and Ohio State's general education requirements.

-Offered on the Columbus, Lima, Marion, Mansfield and Newark campuses, students must earn a minimum 2.75 GPA to be considered for the major program.
+Offered on the Columbus, Lima, Marion, Mansfield and Newark campuses, you must earn a minimum 2.75 GPA to be considered for the major program.
 The selection process is highly competitive and the completion of the minimum requirements does not guarantee acceptance.

 The principal philosophy behind the curriculum is to provide a liberal education in subjects relevant to teaching students in grades 4-9 as well as numerous opportunities for the student to experience, learn and reflect on effective pedagogy.
 This pathway emphasizes disciplinary content knowledge, educational foundations courses and pedagogy and methods courses which focus on early exposure to child development and psychological and social foundations of education.

-Through course and field work, students will:
+Through course and field work, you will:

 - Know about, understand and value the importance and complexity of children's and adolencents' families and communities